REQUIREMENTS AND CAMPUS GUIDE

 How hard is it to get into Georgetown?

 - Georgetown uses its own application process instead of the Common Application or Coalition Application.

 You can apply either Early Action (Nov.
 1) or Regular Decision (Jan.
 10).

 - You will write 3 universal essays, including one specific to the college to which you are applying.

-- All applicants are required to have an interview unless it is not geographically possible
+- All applicants are required to have an alumni interview unless it is not geographically possible.

 What is Georgetown known for?

 Well known for its strong governmental ties and graduates placed into top Wall Street banks, Georgetown’s renowned McDonough School of Business and its Walsh School of Foreign Service are consistently ranked among the top programs in the country.
 This is all thanks to the abundance of opportunities available to students, whether it be conducting undergraduate research, joining student groups, and securing meaningful mentorships.
 With a plethora of Fortune 500 company branches in the D.C. area, students will also have access to unique local summer internships.
 If you’re confident that you’d like to be involved in politics or have a career in finance, Georgetown may very well be the place for you!

 What is Campus Life Like?

-First year students are placed into all-freshman on-campus housing designed to foster long-lasting connections among classmates.
-Students at Georgetown are not required to live on campus through senior year, yet many continue to do so for all 4 years—87% of all undergraduates live on campus.
+Starting from freshman year, first year students are placed into all-freshman on-campus housing and required to live on campus through junior year.
+Many continue to do so for all 4 years.
 Georgetown has over 350 student-run clubs and organizations, and over 90% of students are involved in at least one.
-Being in D.C., the student body is actively involved in politics and no matter what side of the aisle you’re on, you’ll find others with similar viewpoints.
+These include 39 club sports, 127 advocacy and social justice clubs, as well as 85 cultural groups!
+Being in D.C., the student body is actively involved in politics, and no matter what side of the aisle you’re on, you’ll find your community who share similar viewpoints.
 The surrounding metropolitan area offers many exciting opportunities to see live music, eat amazing food, and explore historic public spaces.

 Can I afford Georgetown?